1. The ED editor

 Block-handling

-A valuable feature is a block-handling facility which allows you to define a block of lines within a record, and such a block can then be manipulated using the:
+A valuable feature is a block-handling facility which allows you to define a block of lines

 COPY